tektronix/tm_devices/docs/configuration.md

 - `teardown_cleanup`
     - This config option will make the Device Manager run a cleanup on teardown, so devices will get reset on close.
+- `disable_command_verification`
+    - This config option will disable command verification for all devices.
+        - By default, command verification is enabled for all devices.
+Disabling the command verification (after verifying the script is working as intended) can have the effect of speeding up automation scripts by no longer checking each command after it is sent via the `.set_and_check()` method.
 - `retry_visa_connection`
     - This config option will enable a second attempt when creating VISA connections, the second attempt is made after waiting, to allow the device time to become available.